 - Some form of ID verification to use when opening a trading account.

 - A computer or a smartphone.

 - A trading app or service downloaded onto the computer/phone.

 If you have those five things, you can get started with stock trading.
 If you’re here, you probably already have most of the above.
 Most people only need to download the app, make an account, and get started.
 You can get started but that doesn’t mean you should, you still have a lot to learn yet.

-Many involved in the stock market and financial advice would recommend that you have some emergency savings and be free of any high-interest debt before you wade into stocks.
-The conventional wisdom is that your emergency savings should be anywhere from three to six months of your paycheck, if not more.
+Many involved in the stock market and financial advice would recommend that you have some emergency fund and be free of any high-interest debt before you wade into stocks.
+The conventional wisdom is that your emergency fund should be anywhere from three to six months of your paycheck, if not more.

 If you have that, you’re ready to get started.
 However, you need to have a game plan…

 Establishing Your Investing Game Plan